itachiever/interviews_preparation/Periscope_DevSecOps.md

 **18. What mechanisms are used to prevent secrets from leaking into CI/CD logs?**
 **Answer:**
 This is critical for security.
 The primary mechanism is called **Secret Masking**.
 If you define a variable as a "secret" in the pipeline settings, the CI/CD system (like GitHub or Azure DevOps) automatically scans the logs.
 If it sees that exact value printed out, it replaces it with `***`.
 However, this isn't foolproof.
 We also enforce **best practices**, such as never printing whole environment variables to the screen and using tools like **TruffleHog** that scan the logs for patterns that *look* like secrets (like a string starting with `sk-` for an API key) to catch anything the masking missed.

+***

+### **Part 3: Infrastructure as Code (Terraform, Bicep, ARM)**

+**19. What are the key differences between Terraform, Bicep, and ARM Templates?**
+**Answer:**
+Think of these as three different languages to talk to Azure.
+*   **ARM Templates** are like writing in raw machine code (JSON).
+It’s very verbose and hard to read, but it’s the native language of Azure.
+*   **Bicep** is like a modern "wrapper" around ARM.
+It simplifies the syntax greatly, making it much easier for humans to read and write, but it still compiles down to ARM.
+*   **Terraform** is the "universal translator."
+It isn't just for Azure; it works for AWS, Google Cloud, and others.
+We choose Terraform if we are in a multi-cloud environment.
+We choose Bicep if we are strictly "Azure-native" because it integrates better with Azure tools.

+**20. How are Terraform state files managed, and what are the best practices for remote state backends?**
+**Answer:**
+The **State File** is essentially Terraform's "memory"—it remembers exactly what resources exist in real life.
+Best practice #1: **Never store this file locally.** If your laptop breaks, you lose the map of your infrastructure.
+Best practice #2: Use a **Remote Backend**.
+We usually store the state file in an **Azure Storage Account**.
+Best practice #3: Enable **State Locking**.
+This acts like a bathroom door lock—when one engineer is running a deployment, it locks the state file so another engineer doesn't accidentally run a command at the same time and corrupt the data.

+**21. What strategies exist for handling sensitive data within Infrastructure as Code scripts?**
+**Answer:**
+The golden rule is: **Never write secrets directly in your code.** If you push a password to GitHub, you have a security incident.
+Instead, we use **Input Variables**.
+We create a variable in the script (like `db_password`) but don't give it a value there.
+When we run the script, we inject the value from a secure location like **Azure Key Vault** or from the CI/CD pipeline's secret store.
+This way, the code remains clean, and the secrets stay secure in the vault.

+**22. How are Bicep modules structured to ensure reusability and parameterization?**
+**Answer:**
+Think of a Bicep module like a **Lego block**.
+You build a small, standard piece—like a "Virtual Network module"—once.
+The structure consists of three parts:
+1.  **Parameters:** The customizable inputs (like the VNet name or IP address range).
+2.  **Resources:** The actual Azure code that defines the network.
+3.  **Outputs:** What the module gives back (like the ID of the network it created).
+Now, every time we need a network for a new project, we don't rewrite the code; we just call this "Lego block" and give it different parameters.

+**23. What tools are used for scanning IaC for security misconfigurations (e.g., Checkov, TFSec)?**
+**Answer:**
+These tools act like a "spellchecker" for security.
+Before we apply our infrastructure code, we run tools like **Checkov** or **TFSec**.
+They read the Terraform or Bicep files and look for common mistakes—like checking if a storage account allows public access, or if a database firewall is open to the whole world (0.0.0.0/0).
+If they find a mistake, they fail the build immediately, forcing us to fix the code *before* we even create the infrastructure.

+**24. What is the concept of idempotency in the context of Infrastructure as Code?**
+**Answer:**
+This is a fancy word for a simple concept: **"Do no harm if it's already done."**
+If you run a script that says "Create a Server," and you run it once, you get one server.
+If you run it again by accident, an idempotent tool will check, see that the server already exists, and do nothing.
+It won't try to create a second server or crash.
+It ensures that the "End State" of your infrastructure always matches your code, no matter how many times you run it.

+**25. How are dependencies and lifecycle rules managed when using Terraform?**
+**Answer:**
+Terraform is smart enough to figure out most dependencies automatically (it knows you need a Virtual Network before you can create a Virtual Machine inside it).
+But sometimes it needs help.
+We use **`depends_on`** to explicitly tell Terraform "Wait for this to finish before starting that."
+For **Lifecycle Rules**, we use them to protect resources.
+For example, `prevent_destroy` acts like a safety lock—if you try to delete a critical database by changing the code, Terraform will refuse to do it, forcing you to manually remove the lock first.
+This prevents accidental outages.

+***

+### **Part 4: HIPAA, HITRUST & Compliance**

+**26. What is the difference between HIPAA regulations and HITRUST CSF certification?**
+**Answer:**
+Think of **HIPAA** as the **Law**, and **HITRUST** as the **Standardized Checklist** to prove you follow the law.
+HIPAA is a US federal regulation that says "You must protect patient data," but it's often vague.
+HITRUST (Health Information Trust Alliance) takes that law and combines it with other standards (like ISO and NIST) to create a very specific, prescriptive set of security controls.
+In the industry, saying "We are HIPAA compliant" is your own claim; saying "We are HITRUST Certified" means an independent auditor verified it.

+**27. How are Azure native services mapped to HITRUST Common Security Controls (CSC)?**
+**Answer:**
+We don't have to invent security from scratch.
+Microsoft provides a mapping called the **Azure HITRUST Implementation Guide**.
+It acts like a translation dictionary.
+For example, if the HITRUST control says "You must control who accesses the system," we map that to **Azure Active Directory (Entra ID)**.
+If it says "You must encrypt data," we map it to **Azure Disk Encryption**.
+We use this guide to select the right Azure services that automatically satisfy the specific requirements of the HITRUST framework.

+**28. What are the specific encryption standards required for PHI regarding data at rest versus data in transit?**
+**Answer:**
+PHI (Protected Health Information) requires encryption everywhere, but the type differs:
+*   **Data at Rest** (files sitting on a disk): We must use **AES-256** encryption.
+In Azure, this is enabled by default on Storage Accounts and SQL Databases.
+We often use "Customer Managed Keys" in Key Vault so we have full control over the encryption key.
+*   **Data in Transit** (data moving across the network): We must use **TLS 1.2 or higher**.
+This essentially creates a secure tunnel (like an armored truck) so no one can sniff the data while it moves between the user and the server.
+We strictly disable older, insecure protocols like SSL v3.

+**29. What are the audit logging requirements for compliance, utilizing Azure Activity Logs and Diagnostic Settings?**
+**Answer:**
+Compliance requires a "paper trail" of everything.
+In Azure, we split this into two logs:
+1.  **Activity Logs (Control Plane):** This records "Who changed what?" (e.g., "John deleted a Virtual Network").
+This is usually on by default.
+2.  **Diagnostic Settings (Data Plane):** This records "Who accessed what data?" (e.g., "A nurse read patient ID #123").
+This is off by default and must be turned on and sent to a destination like **Log Analytics Workspace** or **Storage**.
+For HIPAA, we often need to keep these logs immutable (un-deletable) for up to 6 years.

+**30. What are the considerations for data residency and sovereignty in healthcare cloud architectures?**
+**Answer:**
+Data Residency is about the physical location of the data.
+Some countries or states have laws saying, "Patient data from this region cannot physically leave this region."
+In Azure, we handle this by strictly pinning our resources to specific **Regions** (like "East US" or "West Europe").
+We must ensure that our backup and replication strategies don't automatically copy that data to a datacenter in a different country, which would violate the law.
+We use "Resource Locks" to ensure no one accidentally moves a resource to a forbidden region.

+**31. What is the scope of a Business Associate Agreement (BAA) when using cloud providers and SaaS vendors?**
+**Answer:**
+A **BAA** is a legal contract that defines who is responsible for what.
+When we use Azure or SendGrid, we are the "Covered Entity" (or Business Associate), and Microsoft/SendGrid are the "Business Associates."
+The BAA essentially says: "Hey Microsoft, you provide the secure infrastructure (the building and the locks), but we (the customer) are responsible for how we configure the locks and who we give the keys to."
+We cannot legally use any cloud vendor to process PHI without a signed BAA.

+**32. What access control models are best suited for handling Protected Health Information (PHI) in Azure?**
+**Answer:**
+For PHI, we need the strictest model: **Least Privilege**.
+1.  **Zero Trust:** We trust no one, even inside the network.
+2.  **Role-Based Access Control (RBAC):** We don't give users generic "Admin" rights.
+We create specific roles, like "EMR Data Reader," which only allows reading records but not deleting them.
+3.  **Multi-Factor Authentication (MFA):** Mandatory for everyone.
+A password alone is not enough to access patient data.
+4.  **Just-In-Time (JIT) Access:** For high-privilege admins, they should only have access when they are actively working on an issue, not 24/7.